Skip to content

 History of vitreoretinal or glaucoma surgery: May alter expected outcomes

-The ESCRS guidelines (2024) recommend the use of toric IOLs for regular astigmatism of 1.0 D or more, with strong evidence (GRADE++) for 2.0 D or more and moderate evidence for 1.5 D or more 5).
-For astigmatism of 0.75 D or less, opposite clear corneal incision (OCCI) or adjustment of the main incision position is recommended as an alternative 5).
-Corneal relaxing incisions (LRI) carry a higher risk of residual astigmatism than toric IOLs 11).
+For regular astigmatism of 1.0 D or more, a toric IOL is a useful option, and for 2.0 D or more, the evidence is particularly strong5).
+For astigmatism of 0.75 D or less, alternative methods such as opposite clear corneal incision (OCCI) or adjustment of the main incision position are available5).
+Corneal relaxing incisions (LRI) carry a higher risk of residual astigmatism than toric IOLs11).

 Importance of posterior corneal astigmatism (PCA)